Skip links

 Success Stories

 There are thousands of success stories where mothers had normal delivery after IVF.
 Many women who conceive through IVF experience healthy pregnancies and deliver their babies vaginally without any complications.
 Sudha Fertility Centre has a record of many healthy normal deliveries after IVF.
+Singleton IVF pregnancies show a higher success rate of vaginal delivery compared to multiple pregnancies.

 There is increasing evidence from global research and medical literature that supports the possibility of normal delivery in IVF pregnancy.
 Many studies and clinical observations show that vaginal birth after IVF is not only possible but often safe under favorable maternal and fetal conditions.